Thursday, November 29, 2012

 “There’s also a Jacuzzi with a velvet robe on the door.
 Should I order up some champagne?”

 “I don’t drink.
-So where are the stills.
+So where are the posters?
 I need to get to bed.”

 Now I'm getting alarmed.
 How much coke was this freak on?

-Before I could grab my satchel, he had his clothes off.
-He pulled me to his naked body.
+Before I could grab my satchel, he had his shirt off and pushed me into his fleshy stomach.
+Seriously gross.

 I moved fast toward the door.
 He followed.

 “I have a raging hard-on.
 Look at my dick!”